What You Need to Know About Cystitis Vs Urinary Tract Infections

 Kidney infections are far more serious than cystitis and should always be treated by a doctor as infections can easily damage the kidneys.
-The infection can spread to the bloodstream which leads to septicaemia.
+The infection can spread to the bloodstream which leads to septicemia.

 There can also be other reasons than bacterial infections such as kidney stones which can get stuck in the urinary tract.

 Bladder infections are also more common in men and may occur as men age.

-When men age they may find the size of the prostate gland increases and frequent bladder infections as well as increased need to urinate more often are symptoms to look out for.
+When men age they may find the size of the prostate gland increases and frequent bladder infections, as well as an increased need to urinate more often, are symptoms to look out for.

 A bladder infection occurs when cystitis has moved up to the bladder.
 The most common problem with bladder infections is that there is normally no pain.
 Along with arthritis this is must common inflammatory disease seen in seniors.
-Older people do urinate more frequently and this makes a bladder infection more difficult top diagnose.
+Older people do urinate more frequently and this makes a bladder infection more difficult to diagnose.
 The symptoms of a bladder infection include tiredness, frequent urination and the feeling of a full bladder.

 Most urinary tract infections do require a doctor’s visit and a prescription for antibiotics however that being said it does not mean they can't be treated using natural remedies.

-Urinary tract infections can also be prevented and many of the ways used to treat urinary tract infections can also be used to prevent them.
+Urinary tract infections can also be prevented and many of the ways used to treat urinary tract infections can be used to prevent them.

-1) Drink plenty of water – fluid is your first line of defence and an increased fluid intake will help to both prevent and treat urinary tract infections
+1) Drink plenty of water – fluid is your first line of defense and an increased fluid intake will help to both prevent and treat urinary tract infections.

 3) Coffee – I put my hands up here.
 I love coffee and can easily drink too much of this wonderful black liquid.
 If you are prone to cystitis take a look at your coffee intake.
 Herbal teas do not cause this problem.

 4) Wiping front to back – it is true listen to your mom.
 Bacterial infections are caused this way.